Fishers, Indiana: Education

-The twelve elementary schools are Brooks School Elementary, Cumberland Road Elementary, Deer Creek Elementary, Fall Creek Elementary, Fishers Elementary, Geist Elementary, Harrison Parkway Elementary, Hoosier Road Elementary, Lantern Road Elementary, New Britton Elementary, Sand Creek Elementary, Thorpe Creek Elementary, and Southeastern Elementary.
-Each school averages about 1,000 students in attendance.

-The four intermediate schools, which students attend through fifth and sixth grade are Fall Creek Intermediate, Riverside Intermediate, Sand Creek Intermediate, and Hamilton Southeastern Intermediate.

-The four junior highs, which students attend through seventh and eighth grade, are Fishers Junior High, Hamilton Southeastern Junior High, Riverside Junior High, and Fall Creek Junior High.
+The city is part of the Hamilton Southeastern Schools, a district serving almost 21,000 students.
+Fishers' quickly growing population has created a need for a similar growth in the number of schools within the Hamilton Southeastern Schools district.
+In the 2025–2026 school year, the district has twelve elementary schools, four intermediate schools, four junior high schools and two high schools.
+The city's two public high schools are Hamilton Southeastern High School and Fishers High School.

 Fishers also has several private schools, including Community Montessori School (PK-5), St. Louis de Montfort (PK-8), and Eman Schools (PK-12).
 Additional private schools are located in surrounding communities.

 Transportation

 Fishers is located along Interstate 69.
 The city currently has four exits off the interstate.
 Fishers is 16 mi northeast of downtown Indianapolis and 5 mi from the Interstate 465 loop which connects Interstate 69 with Interstate 65, which runs northwest to Chicago and southward to Louisville; Interstate 70, running east to Columbus and southwest to St. Louis; and Interstate 74, running northwest towards Danville, and southeast towards Cincinnati.
 State Road 37 runs directly through Fishers, connecting Fishers with several other Indiana cities and towns.

 Fishers has a general aviation airport, the Indianapolis Metropolitan Airport (KUMP).
 Indianapolis International Airport is located on the opposite side of Indianapolis from Fishers, about 30 mi distant.

-Fishers does not have direct service from IndyGo, the regional bus service.

 The roads in Fishers are mostly new and well-maintained.
 116th Street won the American Concrete Pavement Association Main Street Award in 2006.
 A number of the town's four-way stops are being replaced by roundabouts.

 On April 10, 2012, the town of Fishers announced a $20 million investment in the 2012 "Drive Fishers" initiative; an effort that will focus on areas in Fishers that have had a history of high-traffic volume, such as 96th Street and Allisonville Road, State Road 37, and Fall Creek Road in Geist.